 The auditor was able to interview several members of the SART team (VP of Administration and Legal Counsel, PREA Coordinator, Program Administrator, and Program Manager).
 The team report that they will review any dynamics that might have contributed to the allegation, and address any physical barriers that may have led to the incident.
-The Program Administrator will collect information needed to complete the SART form and be reviewed by the team.
-The Program Administrator would be responsible for implementing any recommendations that were made by the team.
-The Program Manager will ensure the recommendations were implemented and report progress to the PREA Coordinator.
+The Program Manager will collect information needed to complete the SART form and be reviewed by the team.
+The Program Manager would be responsible for implementing any recommendations that were made by the team and report progress to the PREA Coordinator.

-The facility provided the auditor with the Client Sexual Abuse Review form.
+The facility provided the auditor with the Resident Sexual Abuse Review form.
 The form list a summary of the allegation and findings, the considerations of the committee as listed above, collateral information, and committee recommendations.
 The second section of the form is completed by the Executive Team.
 This section lists the approved recommendations, reasons for not approving recommendations, and the implementation plan.